euroargodev/argopy/docs/user-guide/fetching-argo-data/data_sources.rst

 .. tabs::

+    .. tab:: **GDAC** server: http

+        Let's retrieve one float data from the Ifremer GDAC http server, the default choice:

+        .. ipython:: python
+            :okwarning:

+            with argopy.set_options(src='gdac', gdac='https'):
+                ds = DataFetcher().float(1900857).load().data
+                print(ds)

-    .. tab:: **GDAC** servers
+    .. tab:: **GDAC** server: local

-        Let's retrieve one float data from a local sample of the GDAC (a GDAC sample can be downloaded automatically with the method :meth:`argopy.tutorial.open_dataset`):
+        Let's now retrieve one float data from a local sample of the GDAC (a GDAC sample can be downloaded automatically with the method :meth:`argopy.tutorial.open_dataset`):

         .. ipython:: python
             :okwarning: